sign-in-canada/sign-in-canada.github.io/environment/README.md

 ![](images/keyvault.png)
 ![](images/accesspolicy.png)

-### Setting up certificates on Gluu Server
+## Setting up certificates on Gluu Server

-## Let's Encrypt Certificate with Certbot
+### Let's Encrypt Certificate with Certbot
+There are many ways and details can be found on the [Let's Encrypt site](https://letsencrypt.org/getting-started/).
+Here I am recording what I did for setting up my server.
 The Gluu Server is a web application which requires a valid certificate for communication.
 We can get a certificated from Let's Encrypt and use certbot to install it on the Gluu Server.
 Below are some instructions to do that
 ```shell
  $ /sbin/gluu-serverd login
  Welcome to the Gluu Server!